 Beacon Transmission

 The BP allows the coordinated transmission of beacons from multiple neighboring coordinators.
 The BP shall start at slot 0 of a superframe and end before the beginning of the CAP on a superframe slot boundary.
 The BP is further divided into multiple beacon slots as shown in Figure 5-2.
 The duration of each beacon slot is equal to the sum of the duration of a beacon physical layer data unit (PPDU) and the subsequent beacon-to-beacon inter-frame spacing.
-As default the BP shall contain only one beacon slot.
+By default the BP shall contain only one beacon slot.
 Only in the coordinated topology, the BP shall consist of one to a maximum of aMaxBeaconSlots beacon slots as shown in Figure 13.

 In the beacon-enabled mode, each coordinator shall transmit a beacon in its assigned beacon slot.
 In the coordinated topology, each beacon shall advertise the first slot of the beacon transmission as well as the last slots of the BP.
 The implementation details of OWPAN coordination are out of scope of this standard.